Richard Vetere Collection

 Queens Council on the Arts Literary Happenings

-Note: Arranged by date and then alphabetically by title
+Note: arranged by date, then alphabetically by title

 1965-1970, writings from high school